openshift/kube-compare/docs/reference-config-guide-v1.md

       k8s-app: "..."
 ```

 Segements with dots should be quoted.
+So the path
-So to match:
+`metadata.annotations."workload.openshift.io/allowed"` would match:

 ```yaml
 metadata: